course-details-portlet

 Course content

-The course offers an introduction to academic philosophy and its study at NTNU.
+The course offers an introduction to philosophy (as a discipline) and its study at NTNU.
 It focuses on one or two contemporary debates in philosophy (which may vary from term to term).
-These debates indicate how philosophical approaches are relevant for understanding problems from everyday life and modern societies (such as questions concerning happiness, the meaning and value of life, transhumanism, love, etc.).
-Here the students are expected to write one academic text on one contemporary debate.
+These debates are used to show how philosophical approaches are essential for understanding fundamental problems of different sorts that may arise in common human experience, daily-life, or modern societies.
+Examples include questions of happiness, of the meaning and value of live, of love, of what we may know, and what is real.
+These debates can both concern theoretical philosophy, such as metaphysics or epistemology, and practical philosophy, such as ethics or political philosophy.
+The students are expected to write one academic text on one selected contemporary debate.
 In this connection, the course offers a basic introduction to academic writing (and use of scholarly sources) that focuses on the writing process.

 Learning outcome